-A well-written software product requirements document helps to break the problem down into smaller parts and improve the quality at each step, makes it clear to the tech partner or application development outsourcing provider what issues the solution should address and how, and accelerates testing and validation stages.
+A well-written software application requirements document helps to break the problem down into smaller parts and improve the quality at each step, makes it clear to the tech partner or application development outsourcing provider what issues the solution should address and how, and accelerates testing and validation stages.
 Moreover, writing product characteristics and requirements in the scope statement, business owners can get more accurate cost estimates for app development, optimize the engineering process, minimize financial risks, and thus, shorten their time-to-market.

 Types of Requirements in Custom Application Specification Development

 A well-structured and unambiguous product specification document is an important sign on the road to a successful project.
 It serves as a formal agreement between a business customer and a contractor and makes sure that both are working toward a common goal.

 At Dashdevs, we recommend our clients to hold at least 2 online or face-to-face meetings with their application development partners to discuss the requirements and expectations.
 During such discovery workshops, our team interviews product stakeholders, if necessary, conducts market research, and comes up with suggestions on what attributes should be enlisted to make sure the product’s design and functionality are aligned with the needs of potential users.

 While planning your mobile project, it’s essential to gather and structure the following types of project requirements: